guo-xuan/Sipros-Ensemble/README.md

 ### Basic Dependencies

-1. GNU GCC with C++11 support i.e. gcc4.9+ or above
+1. GNU GCC or Intel C++  with C++11 support i.e. gcc4.9+ or above, icpc15.0+ or above.
 2. MPI Library with MPI-3 support i.e. OpenMPI 1.8 and above or cray-mpich/7.4.0 and above.
 By default the mpic++ wrapper is needed.
 If you are on a Cray cluster and the wrapper is "CC".
 You will need to edit the compiler.mk file.
-Uncomment the line "CC := CC" and comment out "CC := mpic++".
+Uncomment the line "MCC := CC" and comment out "MCC := mpic++".
-3. zlib/1.2.8 is optional for reading gzipped fasta/fastq files.
+3. Python 2.7.2 or above Python 2 versions, numpy 1.11.2 or above, scipy 0.13.3 or above, scikit-learn(http://scikit-learn.org/) 0.17.1 or above.

 ### Installation Steps
 1. Download the tarball with compiled executables for Linux with GCC 4.9 and above from  [https://github.com/abiswas-odu/Disco/releases](https://github.com/abiswas-odu/Disco/releases).
 The code has been tested only on Linux.